github/codeql/docs/codeql/codeql-cli/about-ql-packs.rst

     codeql/cpp-all: "*"
     codeql/cpp-queries: "*"

-Notice that, unlike the example QL pack for custom tests, this file does not define an ``extractor`` or ``tests`` property.
-These properties have been added to the QL pack file since the release of CodeQL CLI 2.0.1.
+the QL pack file since the release of CodeQL CLI 2.0.1.
 They haven't been added yet to ensure compatibility for LGTM Enterprise users.
 After the next release of LGTM Enterprise, these files can be updated.